- How will Wyoming handle Medicaid renewals after the pandemic?

 - 7,000 – Number of people who have NO realistic access to health insurance without Medicaid expansion

-- $274 million – Federal money Wyoming is leaving on the table in 2022 by not expanding Medicaid
+- $274 million – Federal money Wyoming left on the table in 2022 by not expanding Medicaid

 Wyoming Senate passed a bill in 2018 to impose work requirements, but it died in the House